Flooger25/DnD_Wiki/Events/timeline.md

 ### [2nd - Age of the Keepers]

-- Description - The 2nd Age is defined purely by its astronomical relationship with the neighboring star, Olirion, and when Pulchra's star, Lycicla, first began to move away from one another.
+- Description - The 2nd Age is defined purely by its astronomical relationship with the neighboring star, Olirion, and when Pulchra's star, Lycicla, shared the same X-Y coordinate relative to the galactic center.
 - Length - 12613 years

 ### [3rd - Age of Stillness]

-- Description - The 3rd Age is considered the pre-historic time of the world, for most races either didn't exist during this time or did not exist in their modern form, for they were simply ancestors.
-Because of this lack of civilization, the 3rd Age also became known as the Age of Stillness, for the world was quiet and intelligent creatures still in their infancy.
+- Description - The 3rd Age is considered the pre-historic time of the world.
+Most races either didn't exist during this time or did not exist in their modern form, but were rather in their ancestral forms.
+Because the world seemed quiet due to intelligent creatures still being in their infancy, the 3rd Age also became known as the Age of Stillness.
 This time is also known as the era in which the Dwarves ruled the realm, for they were the only race with substantial technology and structured large scale societies.
-It is not known when exactly this age started.
-What is known is that the Dwarves of Moradin were birthed into the world about 900 years prior to the end of the end.
+It is not known when exactly this age started, but what is known is that the Dwarves of Moradin were birthed into the world about 900 years prior to the end of the age.
 - Length - 900-10000 years
 - 900 years before End - Dwarves of Moradin born